creativescala/creative-scala/src/pages/recursion/natural-numbers.md

   }
 ```

 To reiterate, the left hand side of the `match` expression exactly matches the definition of natural numbers.
 The right-hand also matches the definition but we replace natural numbers with images.
 The image that is equivalent to zero is `Image.empty`.
-The image that is equivalent to `1 + m` is `aBox beside boxes(m)`.
+The image that is equivalent to `1 + m` is `aBox.beside(boxes(m))`.

 This general pattern holds for anything we care to write that transforms the natural numbers into some other type.
 We always have a `match` expression.